 Inspiration for this baked orange ricotta with figs & Hatch chiles gives me the kind of excitement that comes to mind like Christmas morning.
 I get in a rut with my recipes and menus like a lot of people so when the inspiration for something new comes along, I write it down as fast as I can and then I develop the recipe.
 The one thing that I look for to start my inspiration in the kitchen is what is in season and Hatch chiles and figs are in season right now and paired together in this dish is something worth more than café conversation for sure.
 This warm ricotta with a hint of orange combines with the sweetness of fresh figs and the spiciness of roasted Hatch chiles makes for a perfect tapas on grilled baguette alongside a crisp glass of wine.
+Did you know that Hatch chile peppers are unique to only to the Rio Grande agricultural territory in Hatch, New Mexico and is often referred to as the chili Capital of the World.
 This recipe will not only be a hit at your next soiree, it will also be a great conversation starter, who doesn’t like to talk about good food.
 Serve small dishes of this baked cheese along with other cheeses on your charcuterie display or it can easily stand alone as a simple starter before dinner.

 Orange Baked Ricotta with Figs & Hatch Chiles